 Doctor Andrew Macaulay has been a Psychiatrist for over thirty-five years.
 He trained at Charing Cross Hospital Medical School in London, UK.
 In addition to specialist postgraduate qualifications, he has published research and has a degree and training in psychotherapy.
 He is a general adult psychiatrist with particular interests in acute psychiatry, young people and addictions.

 He worked as a Consultant Psychiatrist in East Berkshire and continues on a part-time basis with the specialist addictions team.
 He has admitting rights to the Cardinal Clinic in Windsor.
 For many years he has provided a consulting service to the Services Sound and Vision Corporation.

-Dr Macaulay is approved as having expertise in the assessment and treatment of mental disorders by the Secretary of State under section 12(2) of the Mental Health Act (1983).
+Dr Macaulay has been approved by the Secretary of State under section 12(2) of the Mental Health Act (1983) as having expertise in the assessment and treatment of mental disorders.